PROJECT SKYDROP

 What is Project Skydrop?

 Project Skydrop is a real-world treasure hunt.
 A precious object, made of 10 troy ounces of 24K pure gold, has been placed somewhere in a circle that starts out 500 miles in diameter.
 Over the course of three weeks, that circle shrinks day-by-day.
 At the end of the hunt, the circle will shrink down to a single foot, pinpointing the exact treasure location.
 People who join the hunt receive daily clues in the form of aerial photographs of the treasure taken from higher and higher altitudes.
-Half of each entry fee contributes to an additional cash bounty that grows over time as more people join.
-The first person to locate the treasure and take it wins the hunt and claims the cash bounty.
+Half of each entry fee contributes to an additional prize bounty that grows over time as more people join.
+The first person to locate the treasure and take it wins the hunt and claims the prize bounty.

 How do you join?